brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 medical management) and half are randomized to the treatment arm (best medical management plus mechanial thrombectomy).

-Using this approach, we find that the conditional probability of any benefit (defined simply as more functionally independent patients in the treatment arm than the control arm) in a new trial of large core stroke thrombectomy is 92%, compared to 96% for small core, 96% with late window, and 95% with basilar occlusion.
+Using this approach, we find that the cumulative probability that the expected number needed to treat in a new trial is less than 100 is nearly identical across stroke types, 97% for large, compared to 98% for small core, 98% with late window, and 98% with basilar occlusion.

-The conditional probability of at least a moderate benefit (defined as a number needed to treat of 20 or fewer patients) is 75% for large, compared to 92% for small, 90% for late window, and 88% for basilar.

-The conditional probability of at least a substantial benefit (defined as a number needed to treat of 10 or fewer patients) is 47% for large core, compared to 81% for small, 78% for late window, and 73% for basilar.

-The conditional probability of at least a remarkable benefit (defined as a number needed to treat of 5 or fewer patients) is 11% for large core, compared to 47% for small, 44% for late window, and 36% for basilar.
+We find that the cumulative probability that the expected number needed to treat in a new trial is less than 10 diverges considerably by stroke type, with 42% for large stroke, compared to 86% for small core, 84% with late window, and 78% with basilar occlusion.

 # Discussion